 Pompeii is located in the centre of the Italian peninsula, very close to Naples.
-Its location could not be more perfect: to the north, the imposing volcano Vesuvius rises and, to the south, the mythical Amalfi Coast.
-The best way to visit is to join an organised tour from Rome, where you won't have to worry about anything but enjoying the route and the visit to this historic city petrified under the lava of Vesuvius.
+Its location couldn't be more perfect: to the north, the imposing volcano Vesuvius rises and, to the south, the mythical Amalfi Coast.
+The best way to visit it is to join an organised tour from Rome, where you won't have to worry about anything but enjoying the route and the visit to this historic city petrified under the lava of Vesuvius.

 All-inclusive tour to Rome from Pompeii

 This tour is perfect if you want to visit Pompeii during your trip to Rome but don't want to spend a lot of effort (or budget) preparing for the visit.
 Everything is included so you don't have to worry about anything.

 Visiting Pompeii is a journey back in time.
 The city of Ancient Rome is a must for anyone who wants to stroll through the remains of its streets and recreate how the ancient Romans lived.
 This tour starts in the centre of Rome, where you will board a private bus and head straight to the archaeological park of Pompeii.

 Once there you will take a guided tour of the city, where an expert guide will explain not only how the city was formed, but also what life was like for the inhabitants, their social customs in the Forum and their leisure time in the well-preserved Theatres and amphitheatre.
 You will see millenary mosaics and even some of the inhabitants of Pompeii who tried to escape from the lava without success and were petrified.
 A real open-air museum.